 For my logo I went with a logotype (type without an icon, like Nike without the swish).
-It's not only my style but it's very in tune with the current simplified style that's currently favoured in logo design.
+It's not only my typographic style but it's very in tune with the current simplified trend that's currently favoured in logo design.

 Now that we have the final logo design, I create variations and save them in various file formats, and sizes for different applications and media.
 I put photos, patterns, colours and fonts that represent the tone and voice of your brand identity together in a style guide.
 This is a great reference for when clients are creating content and images for other platforms like social media, so there's consistency.